 High School: Role-Playing for Ethical Dilemmas

-Step 2: Divide students into groups representing different stakeholders (e.g., consumers, company executives, privacy advocates).
+Step 2: Divide learners into groups representing different roles such as students, teachers, guardians, and administration or consumers, company executives, and privacy advocates depending on the situation.

-Step 3: Allow students time to research their stakeholder’s position.
+Step 3: Allow students time to research the position(s) of people in the role they will be assuming.

 Step 5: Facilitate a reflective conversation about how each perspective contributes to the ethical complexity of the issue.